 Continental's score of 44 is higher than 100% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-In 2023, Continental AG reported total greenhouse gas emissions of approximately 104,510,000,000 kg CO2e, with Scope 1 emissions at about 690,000,000 kg CO2e, Scope 2 emissions at around 210,000,000 kg CO2e, and Scope 3 emissions reaching approximately 102,730,000,000 kg CO2e.
-Continental has set ambitious climate commitments, aiming to reduce absolute Scope 1 and 2 greenhouse gas emissions by 75% by 2030, using 2019 as the baseline year.
-Additionally, the company targets a 30% reduction in absolute Scope 3 emissions over the same timeframe.
-These targets align with the Science Based Targets initiative (SBTi) and are designed to contribute to limiting global warming to 1.5°C. Continental's ongoing efforts reflect a commitment to sustainability within the automotive sector, focusing on significant reductions in emissions associated with their operations and the lifecycle of their products.
+In 2023, Continental AG reported total greenhouse gas emissions of approximately 104,510,000,000 kg CO2e, comprising 690,000,000 kg CO2e from Scope 1, 215,000,000 kg CO2e from Scope 2, and a significant 102,730,000,000 kg CO2e from Scope 3 emissions.
+This reflects a commitment to addressing climate change through substantial reduction targets.
+Continental has set ambitious goals to reduce its absolute Scope 1 and 2 greenhouse gas emissions by 75% by 2030, using 2019 as the baseline year.
+Additionally, the company aims to cut its Scope 3 emissions by 30% within the same timeframe.
+These targets align with the Science Based Targets initiative (SBTi) and are designed to contribute to limiting global warming to 1.5°C. The company’s emissions data indicates a proactive approach to sustainability, with a focus on reducing indirect emissions associated with the use of its products in motor vehicles.
+Continental's ongoing efforts reflect its commitment to environmental responsibility and its role in the automotive sector's transition towards a more sustainable future.

 Access structured emissions data, company-specific emission factors, and source documents